Bounded rationality: Examples

-Even without heuristic-based voting, many voters do not consider the feasibility or consequences of sweeping goals claimed by candidates.
-For example, everyone would prefer to pay less tax all else being equal.
-A candidate who promises to cut taxes without cutting services is likely to get votes, even though the goal is infeasible.
-This is because the voters do not think the issue through.
-Similarly, a person who depends upon a government service may vote for a candidate who promises to cut "waste", even if that "waste" consists of the service that the person depends upon.
-This occurs because the person has not investigated the details of the policy, which is bounded rationality.
-Since the very rich have more resources to determine which policies are actually in their interest than the poor do, this bounded rationality has a bias towards policies that favour the rich at the expense of the poor.

-Similarly, the politics of fear relies on bounded rationality: a politician creates fear of somebody (bankers, migrants, a deep state, communists) and promises to keep people safe from that threat, relying on people not to evaluate the threat properly, nor to consider the role the candidate may have played in creating the threat.
-This is at the heart of populism, and why wartime leaders gain popular support.
-A similar effect occurs when voters believe that the current politician is performing badly and "the alternative can't be any worse", without paying enough attention to the policies of the alternative.

 Model extensions

 As decision-makers have to make decisions about how and when to decide, Ariel Rubinstein proposed to model bounded rationality by explicitly specifying decision-making procedures as decision-makers with the same information are also not able to analyse the situation equally thus reach the same rational decision.
 Rubinstein argues that consistency in reaching final decision for the same level of information must factor in the decision making procedure itself.
-This puts the study of decision procedures on the research agenda.

 Gerd Gigerenzer stated that decision theorists, to some extent, have not adhered to Simon's original ideas.
 Rather, they have considered how decisions may be crippled by limitations to rationality, or have modeled how people might cope with their inability to optimize.
 Gigerenzer proposes and shows that simple heuristics often lead to better decisions than theoretically optimal procedures.
 Moreover, Gigerenzer claimed, agents react relative to their environment and use their cognitive processes to adapt accordingly.

 Huw Dixon later argued that it may not be necessary to analyze in detail the process of reasoning underlying bounded rationality.
 If we believe that agents will choose an action that gets them close to the optimum, then we can use the notion of epsilon-optimization, which means we choose our actions so that the payoff is within epsilon of the optimum.
 If we define the optimum (best possible) payoff as $U^*$, then the set of epsilon-optimizing options $S(\epsilon)$ can be defined as all options $s$ such that: